WHY DO THE CITY IMPACT SCHOOL OF MINISTRY?

 ARE COLLEGE CLASSES REQUIRED?

 No, college courses are not required to be enrolled in the School of Ministry.
-It is a wonderful option for those interested in furthering their academic education during their time here.
+It is an encouraged option for those interested in furthering their academic education during their time here.

 IF I TAKE COLLEGE CLASSES, WILL I MISS OUT ON OTHER THINGS?